Stuart Parker (Neighbours): Storylines

 Stuart returns to Erinsborough for Toadie's belated 21st party.
 He tells Toadie that Angie, Kev and his brother Stonefish Rebecchi (Anthony Engelman) are now coming to the party.
 Along with Lance Wilkinson (Andrew Bibby), Stuart, Stonie and Toadie dress as the Teletubbies for the party.
 Sindi repeatedly calls Stuart, but he ignores her and decides not to tell Toadie.
 Stuart makes a speech mentioning Toadie's romantic troubles with Sindi and con artist Andrea Somers (Madeleine West), causing Toadie to leave the party.
 Stuart follows him outside, and finds Sindi has come to tell Toadie that Andrea is back.
 Stuart catches up with Steph and tells her that his marriage to Sindi ended as she had a lot of issues to work through.
 Toadie apologises to Stuart for being busy with work, and they spend the afternoon together.
 After buying burgers from Grease Monkeys, Stuart notices the garage across the road and remarks that it has not changed.
 He notices the mechanic and Toadie introduces him as Ben (now Felix Mallard), Drew and Libby's son.
 Toadie persuades Ben to shut up the garage for the day and join him and Stuart at Number 30.
 Steph joins them in a game of truth or dare.
 Stuart tells Ben that he became a mechanic because of Drew and they all reminisce about him.

+Four years later, Stuart sends Toadie a video message congratulating him on his marriage to Melanie Pearson (Lucinda Cowden).

 Reception

 For his portrayal of Stuart, McDonough received a nomination for the Logie Award for Most Popular New Male Talent in 2002.
 He also earned a nomination for Sexiest Male at the 2003 Inside Soap Awards.
 Michael Idato of The Sydney Morning Herald praised McDonough's performance during his debut, writing "He is, in fact, a surprise: a perfectly adequate performer, considering he comes with no formal qualification in drama."
+Cameron Adams of the Herald Sun liked the character's change in career, writing "At least Stu (Blair McDonough) is getting a decent storyline – after the whole pitiful Life Mechanics thing.
+Stu wants to be a cop and he's going through the rigorous testing it takes to get his badge – a police officer's just what Ramsay St needs."

 Nick Levine of media and entertainment website Digital Spy included McDonough in a picture feature of the "sexiest male soap stars from the last ten years."
 A writer for the BBC's Neighbours website said Stuart's most memorable moments were "helping Flick through her problems with Marc and Steph" and "being blamed by Toadie for Dee's death."

+After his brief 2022 return, Laura Denby from Radio Times stated that described Stuart as "fan-favourite back in his hey-day".